Medieval times (1100 – 1537 AD)

 The discovery of this fortified royal manor means that we must upgrade the role Avaldsnes played for the royal power in the Middle Ages.
 We must also upgrade the king’s ambitions to build a state administration.

-The Royal Manor project, lead by the University in Oslo, started to uncover the ruins in June 2017.
-The excavations will continue until 13.
-October.
+The Avaldsnes Royal Manor project, lead by the University in Oslo, excavated the ruins from June to October 2017.

 The excavations show that it is the main building of the medieval royal residence that has been found.
 Approx. 25 m of the building is uncovered outside the cemetery, but it continues towards the St Olaf’s church.
 Strong walls that belong to the same building are also found inside the cemetery.

-The building had three floors built in stone, included the basement.
-The basement was used as warehouse, probably to store goods received from both taxation and trade.
+The building had three floors built in stone, included the cellar.
+The cellar was used as a storage room, probably to store goods received from both taxation and trade.
 Trade was important, and we know that the royal estate owned a ship called Avaldsnesbussen that sailed to England and traded on behalf of the king.

 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.
 The building ends in a high gate tower.
 This was the main entrance to the royal manor.